jardondaful/dma_status_interface_flask/README.md

 Once the application is running, you can access the following routes:

-- `/`: Displays the data from the JSON file in a table format.
+- `/`: ✨ Displays the data from the JSON file in a beautiful table format.

-- `/data`: Returns the raw JSON data.
+- `/data`: 📋 Returns the raw JSON data.

 ## Customization

-You can customize the application behavior by modifying the `app.py` file and the corresponding HTML and CSS files in the `templates` and `static` directories.
+You have the power to customize the application behavior! 🎨✨ Modify the `app.py` file and the corresponding HTML and CSS files in the `templates` and `static` directories to make it your own.

+Enjoy using the DMA Printlab Interface!
+If you have any questions or need assistance, don't hesitate to reach out. 🌟